MarshMapper/rest-img/README.md

 	https://localhost:xxxx/zowie.jpg?h=300

-	Will return the included sample image resized to a height of 300 pixels with aspect ration maintained
+will return the included sample image resized to a height of 300 pixels with aspect ratio maintained